meta-flutter/flutter_embedded/README.md

 ### ENGINE_REPO
 This is the repo of the flutter engine.
 The default value is https://github.com/flutter/engine.git.
 If you want to use your own fork, set this variable to point to your fork's url.

-### LLVM_TARGETS_TO_BUILD
-List of Targets LLVM should be built with.
-Relavant to Flutter the options are:
-"AArch64;ARM;X86".
-Host architecture (x86_64) is implicit, as that is the expected build host.
-If crosscompiling compiler-rt, libcxxabi, and libcxx the current scheme expects only a single value for LLVM_TARGETS_TO_BUILD.

-### BUILD_COMPILER_RT
-Checks out and builds compiler-rt for host and target.
-Default value is ON, and valid only when TOOLCHAIN_DIR is not set.

-### BUILD_LIBCXXABI
-Checks out and builds libcxxabi for host and target.
-Default value is ON, and valid only when TOOLCHAIN_DIR is not set.

-### BUILD_LIBCXX
-Checks out and builds libcxx.
-Default value is ON, and valid only when TOOLCHAIN_DIR is not set.

-### BUILD_LLD
-Checks out and builds lld.
-Default value is OFF, and valid only when TOOLCHAIN_DIR is not set.
-This option enables the use of "-fuse-ld=lld".

 ### ENGINE_UNOPTIMIZED
 Unoptimized flag, defaults to OFF